Navigate This Page

 - Vitamin C

-Bedsores rarely occur when a nursing home resident is given proper care.
+Bedsores and other injuries rarely occur when a nursing home resident is given proper care.
 The presence of bedsores is highly concerning and a strong indication that neglect or abuse may be happening in a nursing facility.

 Nursing Home Neglect and Abuse Laws